 So if you’re an HR manager looking to increase employee recognition, ask your leadership team to get involved.

-“Sometimes you need to encourage people to Praise,” Franziska Dippel, HR Team Leader from GetYourGuide, says.
+“Sometimes you need to encourage people to Praise,” Franziska Dippel, HR Team Leader from GetYourGuide, said.
 “And it always helps to have a role model.”

 Just do it